 Accountants, fiduciaries, and even financial advisors usually work with attorneys who specialize in elder law, so if there’s one that you think is good, don’t hesitate to ask them for referrals.

 2. The National Academy of Elder Law Attorneys can be examined

 This organization, which is known as the NAELA, is specifically special needs planning and elder law attorneys.
 They have a locator on their website which you can use to search for elder law attorneys that are the closest to you.

-Finding an Elder Law Attorney with the help of 5 tips
+5 Tips for Finding an Elder Law Attorney

 Even if you’ve found a referral for an attorney to potentially work with, you still have to measure your choices.
 Most people like to wait until they’ve actually met the attorney they’re about to hire in person before paying for their services.
 Learn about their credentials and discuss what you need for them to do to see if it’s the right fit.